How to Choose the Right Office Chair for Lower Back Pain (2026 Guide)

 Summary

 Seat height, seat depth, lumbar support, recline mechanics, armrests, and cushion firmness all work together.
-Weakness in any one area can limit the effectiveness of the others.
+Getting each one right is what turns a decent chair into one that actually supports your back through a full workday.